Etale and crystalline companions, I

 We say that a coefficient object on $X$ is \emph{constant} if it is the pullback of a coefficient object on $\Spec(k)$.
 This definition also does not depend on $k$.
 The operation of tensoring with a constant object of rank $1$ will be referred to as a \emph{constant twist}. \end{notation}

 \begin{lemma} Let $U$ be an open dense subscheme of $X$.
-Then the restriction functors from coefficient objects on $X$ to coefficient objects on $U$ are fully faithful and preserve irreducibility; moreover, they are equivalences whenever $X-U$ has codimension at least $2$ in $X$. \end{lemma} \begin{proof} In the \'etale case, these assertions are straightforward consequences of the interpretation of lisse sheaves (when $X$ is connected) in terms of the geometric \'etale fundamental group, plus Zariski-Nagata purity \cite[Tag~0BMB]{stacks-project} in the case of the final assertion.
+Then the restriction functors from coefficient objects on $X$ to coefficient objects on $U$ are fully faithful and preserve irreducibility; moreover, they are equivalences whenever $X\setminus U$ has codimension at least $2$ in each component of $X$. \end{lemma} \begin{proof} In the \'etale case, these assertions are straightforward consequences of the interpretation of lisse sheaves (when $X$ is connected) in terms of the geometric \'etale fundamental group, plus Zariski--Nagata purity \cite[Tag~0BMB]{stacks-project} in the case of the final assertion.
 In the crystalline case, more difficult arguments is required; see \cite[Theorems~5.1, 5.3, 5.11]{kedlaya-isocrystals} for attributions. \end{proof}